What is a Dental X-Ray?

 It is important to have regular check ups and X-rays in order to pick up and treat any tooth decay early.

-How much radiation is there in a dental X-ray?
+How Much Radiation is there in a Dental X-ray?

 Day to day we receive ionising radiation from the food we eat and radioactivity in the air.